Duarte Barbosa: Book of Duarte Barbosa

 In 1515, Albuquerque sent Barbosa to Kozhikode to oversee the construction of two ships that would serve on an expedition to the Red Sea under the new governor.
 Barbosa returned to Portugal and completed his manuscript, Book of Duarte Barbosa.
 According to Italian writer Giovanni Battista Ramusio's preface, Barbosa completed his manuscript in 1516 with detailed accounts of foreign cultures.
-Previously known only through the testimony of Ramusio, the original manuscript was discovered and published in the early nineteenth century in Lisbon, Portugal.
+Previously known only through the testimony of Ramusio, the original manuscript was discovered and published in the early 19th century in Lisbon, Portugal.

 Circumnavigation with Magellan

 Displeased by his position, Barbosa joined several Portuguese meeting in Seville in southern Spain.
-Diogo had followed D. Álvaro of Braganza into exile in Seville where Álvaro had become mayor, where Diego became governor of the castle of Seville.
-In 1516 Ferdinand Magellan moved to Seville and befriended Diogo, both having traveled to India.
-Soon Magellan married Barbosa's sister Beatriz, becoming Duarte Barbosa's brother in law, strengthening the links between the Barbosa and Magalhães families.
+Diogo had followed D. Álvaro of Braganza into exile in Seville where Álvaro had become mayor, where Diogo became governor of the castle of Seville.
+In 1516, Ferdinand Magellan moved to Seville and befriended Diogo, both having traveled to India.
+Soon, Magellan married Barbosa's sister Beatriz, becoming Duarte Barbosa's brother in law, strengthening the links between the Barbosa and Magellan families.